-In most cases, the homeroom teacher/specialist teacher would be the first point of contact for parents with inquiries about their child's academic progress.
-Should you need to speak with one of your child's teachers, please call the school to schedule an appointment.
+In most cases, the homeroom and subject specialist teachers would be the first point of contact for parents with inquiries about their child's academic progress.
+Should you need to speak with one of your child's teachers, please contact them via email to schedule a meeting.

-The IB PYP Coordinator, Ms. Tina Gugushvili, is responsible for curriculum matters throughout PYP.
-The IB PYP Procedural Manager, Ms. Ana Vardiashvili, is responsible for the day-to-day organization of the school.
+The IB PYP Coordinator, Ms. Tina Gugushvili, is responsible for curriculum and assessment matters throughout PYP.

+The IB PYP Procedural Manager, Ms. Tamuna Kiknadze, is responsible for the day-to-day organization of the school.

-All PYP staff members have email addresses, and parents can contact them directly about issues that concern their children.
+All PYP staff members have email addresses and phone numbers on ManageBac, and parents can contact them directly.

-The school strives to have paperless communication whenever possible, and this can be summarized as follows:
+The school strives to have paperless communication whenever possible, and this can be summarized as follows.